Jean-Baptiste-Lasselle/git-config-switcher/README.md

-### How to re-geenerate my SSH keys for 2 identities, and for both gitlab.com and github.com
+### How to reset my SSH keys for 2 identities, and for both gitlab.com and github.com

+* regenerate and ssh-agent register both SSH keys :

 ```bash